-If you are working as an employed personal trainer you will be a salaried employee and as such you will be contracted to work a set number of hours.
+If you are working as an employed personal trainer, you will be a salaried employee contracted to work a set number of hours.
 From a legal standpoint, you will be entitled to a guaranteed salary, annual leave and depending on the employer’s policy, you may also be paid in the event that you are sick and unable to attend work.
-Your employer will be responsible for paying all of the necessary insurance and they will deduct your tax and National Insurance from your salary when they pay you.
+Your employer will be responsible for paying all of the necessary insurance you need, and they will deduct your tax and National Insurance from your salary when they pay you.

 However, even as an employed trainer, it’s likely that you will still have to actively sell your training services to members, so it’s not a free ride by any means!

-There are however a few potential drawbacks to being an employee and so this route won’t be for everyone.
-While there is more financial certainty with being an employed trainer, the earnings are usually capped and as such you would need to share much more of your income with your employer.
-This can be off-putting for those PTs who have very lofty ambitions, particularly in terms of salary.
+There are a few potential drawbacks to being an employed trainer and so this route won’t be for everyone.
+While there is more financial certainty, the earnings are usually capped and as such you would need to share much more of your income with your employer.
+This can be off-putting for those PTs who have higher ambitions, particularly in terms of salary.

 Similarly, if you are a young and athletic trainer looking to work with a similar group of clients, then you may struggle to attract clients in a gym or health club that has more of an ageing membership base.
 While this concern could also apply to self-employed trainers, they do generally have more fluidity with where they can physically work.

 Another thing to consider is that you might not have the autonomy that you really feel like you need as a trainer.
-As a salaried PT, you’ll likely be given a mandatory number of hours that you’ll need to work on the gym floor and this will likely include other tasks or duties also (e.g. cleaning, teaching group classes, supervising a pool).
+As a salaried PT, you’ll likely be given a mandatory number of hours that you’ll need to work on the gym floor and this will likely include other tasks or duties such as cleaning, teaching group classes, or supervising a pool.

 In summary, if you are keen to secure employment as a personal trainer but are risk-averse, this route is likely to be most suited to you.
 After all, you will still have the satisfaction that you are helping others to change their health and fitness status, but you’ll also have the certainty of a guaranteed income, regular hours, paid time off and depending on the employer, the opportunity to progress within the role and business.

-An important statistic to be aware of is that 62% of personal trainers are self-employed.
-There are a couple of reasons for this, the first being that it is simply the favoured model for many big-name gym chains like The Gym Group, Pure Gym and DW Sports Fitness.
+An important statistic to be aware of is that 62% of personal trainers are self-employed, and there are a couple of reasons for this.
+The first would be that it is simply the favoured model for many big-name gym chains like The Gym Group, Pure Gym and DW Sports Fitness, who all have a big influence on the PT scene.
 Secondly, many PTs simply prefer this arrangement and the freedom it affords them.